viswarajramji/engine/ingest-service/ingest-service/readme.md

 ### Overview

 The Strategy Design Pattern is used to define a family of algorithms, encapsulate each one, and make them interchangeable.
 This pattern allows the algorithm to vary independently from clients that use it.

-### Implementation

-- **DataProcessorStrategy**: Interface defining the data processing method.
-- **CustomerDataProcessor**: Implementation of `DataProcessorStrategy` for processing customer data.
-- **GpsTransactionDataProcessor**: Implementation of `DataProcessorStrategy` for processing GPS transaction data.
-- **SalesTransactionDataProcessor**: Implementation of `DataProcessorStrategy` for processing sales transaction data.
-- **DataProcessorFactory**: Executes the appropriate strategy based on the data type.

-### Advantages

-1. **Flexibility and Scalability**:
-    - By encapsulating data processing logic within individual strategies, we can easily extend the system with new data processors without modifying existing code.
-This enhances the flexibility and scalability of the application.

-2. **Code Maintenance**:
-    - Each data processing type is handled by a specific class implementing the `DataProcessorStrategy` interface, leading to cleaner, more maintainable code.
-This separation of concerns makes it easier to manage and update the codebase.

-3. **Independent Service Operation**:
-    - Each service (CustomerDataProcessor, GpsTransactionDataProcessor, SalesTransactionDataProcessor) can operate independently.
-This reduces the risk of one service's performance issues impacting others, ensuring robust and reliable operation.

-4. **Modular Design**:
-    - The use of the Strategy pattern supports a modular design, making it simpler to test individual components.
-This modularity facilitates better unit testing and debugging, improving overall software quality.

-5. **Reduction in Coupling**:
-    - The Strategy pattern reduces the coupling between the context class and the strategies, making the system more adaptable to change.
-This decoupling is particularly important for systems that require frequent updates or modifications.

-By leveraging the Strategy Design Pattern, we achieve a more flexible, maintainable, and scalable architecture for our real-time streaming engine.

 ```mermaid
 classDiagram
 class DataProcessorStrategy {